HALLEYSHURA/lombaxracemod/README.md

 # lombaxracemod
-a race mod for starbound
+a race mod for Starbound inspired by the PS2 Ratchet and Clank games. repository includes related mods developed alongside that compliment the race.